bernhardAxonIvy/doc/source/designer-guide/cms/index.rst

 .. note::

-   CMS content can be :ref:`overridden <overrides>` in Axon.ivy.
+   CMS content can be :ref:`overridden <overrides>` in Axon Ivy.
-   You can use this feature to customize the products you develop with Axon.ivy.
+   You can use this feature to customize the products you develop with Axon Ivy.

 .. toctree::